ivastly/vk-auth/README.md

 # example

-there is example.php command-line script.
+there is an example.php command-line script.
 It will print friends list of the account.
  Tu run it, you need to create a file called _test_login_pass_constants.php_ which contains two required constants (valid vk mobile phone & password), e.g.